-Discussion on NEW MR FETT HELMET PICS within the Boba Fett Helmet forum, part of the Star Wars Original Trilogy Bounty Hunters category; Originally Posted by Count Dookie And what's up with that
+Discussion on NEW MR FETT HELMET PICS within the Boba Fett Helmet forum, part of the Star Wars Original Trilogy Bounty Hunters category; Count Dookie said: And what's up with that extra lip

 Here are the rest of the Pictures that we took....Phillip Wise took some very detailed pictures of the inside and of the Visor connection.

 Sorry about my first images, but my hosting is down...should be fixed soon. :0)

 Last edited by Spideyfett; Jan 31, 2008 at 10:36 AM.